2024 Scholarships - Morgan County | CampusReel

 2024 Morgan County Scholarships

 Morgan County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 46% of Morgan County residents in Alabama over the age of 25 have graduated with a professional degree - 24% have completed high school.
+Despite high costs, 21% of Morgan County residents in Indiana over the age of 25 have graduated with a professional degree - 19% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Morgan County residents in Alabama will continue to need help paying for college.
-2,973 men and 3,086 women are enrolled in grades 9-12 while 1,869 men 2,237 women are currently undergraduates in college.
+It’s clear that Morgan County residents in Indiana will continue to need help paying for college.
+2,223 men and 1,958 women are enrolled in grades 9-12 while 1,211 men 1,563 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Morgan County residents and can help pay for school in a variety of ways.
 Morgan County scholarships, whether they are exclusively available to Morgan County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Morgan County residents.

 How much total award money and scholarships are available for Morgan County residents?